Indications

 Contraindications

-Contraindications to abacavir in ART therapy include hypersensitivity to abacavir or any formulation component, moderate to severe hepatic impairment, and patients who are positive for the HLA-B*5701 allele.
-This allele is highest in Caucasian populations at a frequency of 5 to 8%.[16]
-Also, in patients with moderate to severe hepatic impairment, Child-Pugh class B or C, abacavir administration is relatively contraindicated due to a lack of safety studies.[6]
+Contraindications to abacavir in ART therapy include hypersensitivity to abacavir or any formulation component, moderate to severe hepatic impairment, and patients who test positive for the HLA-B*5701 allele.
+This allele is most commonly found in White populations at a frequency of 5% to 8%.[17]
+Also, in patients with moderate to severe hepatic impairment, Child-Pugh class B or C, abacavir administration is relatively contraindicated due to a lack of safety studies.[5]

 Abacavir should also be avoided and is relatively contraindicated in individuals who test positive for HLA-DR7 and HLA-DQ3 alleles because evidence shows that switching abacavir for another NRTI leads to a reduced incidence of hypersensitivity reactions.[18]